 Mr Nascimento says: “When I started working for CEGB in 1966 I had just moved to the UK from Portugal and spoke very little English.
 I didn’t know what asbestos was or what laggers were, but I did see men in blue overalls and masks removing lagging.
 Whilst I tried to protect myself from breathing in the dust, it couldn’t be avoided as it was such as dusty environment.
 But, during all the time I worked at CEGB, I cannot remember being told that asbestos was harmful.”

-Having instructed expert industrial disease lawyers Hodge Jones & Allen in London to investigate how he was exposed to asbestos dust, Mr Nascimento wants to find out if CEGB could have done more to protect him from the lethal substance.
+Having instructed expert asbestos and mesothelioma compensation lawyers at Hodge Jones & Allen in London to investigate how he was exposed to asbestos dust, Mr Nascimento wants to find out if CEGB could have done more to protect him from the lethal substance.

 Mr Nascimento has asked anyone who has information that may help to please contact Isobel Lovett at Hodge Jones & Allen on 020 7874 8502 or email ILovett@hja.net.